 Boilerplate language

 Boilerplate language may be standard across all contract types, but it can’t be ignored either.
-This section should highlight the state laws to govern the agreement and indicate that if any part of the agreement is deemed void, the rest of the contract remains valid.
-Also, it should highlight how amendments could be made to the agreement
+This section should highlight the state laws that govern the agreement and indicate that if any part of the agreement is deemed void, the rest of the contract remains valid.
+Also, it should highlight how amendments could be made to the agreement.

 Enlisting the seller